-File #: 19-0576, Version: 1
+File #: 22-0797, Version: 1

 The Mendocino County Probation Department is charged with the responsibility of community protection and offender rehabilitation.
 This is accomplished through mandated services to the court (specifically, investigative reports and recommendations), and department efforts to guide youth and adult offenders under the Department's supervision.
-This is done by focusing services on higher risk youth/offenders, and specializing services for specific populations, such as gang members, sex offenders and mentally ill offenders, through intensive supervision and referral to appropriate therapeutic services.
+This is done by focusing services on higher risk youth/offenders, and specializing services for specific populations, such as gang member, sex offenders and mentally ill offenders, through intensive supervision and referral to appropriate therapeutic services.

 The Probation Department consists of two major divisions: Probation Services and Juvenile Hall.
 Probation Services include investigations, diversion, intervention efforts, and supervision of adult offenders and delinquent youth.
-Juvenile Hall provides temporary, safe, and secure detention for youth who are beyond the normal controls of the community.
+Juvenile Hall provides temporary, safe and secure detention for youth who are beyond the normal controls of the community.

 The Probation Department is comprised of a committed group of employees whose genuine desire is to protect and serve their community.
 It is reflected in the hard work and dedication they bring to their jobs every day.
-Probation employees are doing work that makes a critical difference in the safety of Mendocino County residents.
+Probation employees are doing work that makes a critical difference in the long-term safety of Mendocino County residents.
 Probation Officers provide supervision and treatment resources to help individuals, families and communities address the issues and problems that drive crime.
-Officers also intervene to prevent recurrence of crime among juvenile delinquents and adult offenders by supervising them, holding them accountable for behavior, and making referrals to community-based service providers to address behavior driving criminality.
+Officers also intervene in an effort to prevent recurrence of crime among juvenile delinquents and adult offenders by providing opportunities for people to make change or provide accountability for continued criminality.
 Juvenile Correctional staff provides safe and secure housing for youth, while encouraging an environment that not only promotes accountability but also provides care, support and targeted programming.
 These services assist residents in learning new skills and gaining insight about what brought them into the juvenile justice system and what behavior changes are needed to be successful in the community.
-Lastly, clerical and administrative staff competently supports all the efforts of the Department, and allow for efficient and effective daily operations and the provision of quality services to the community.
+Lastly, clerical and administrative staff competently supports all the efforts of the Department and allow for efficient and effective daily operations and the provision of quality services to the community.